NachoColazo/job-tracker/README.md

 That means applications stay saved after refreshing the page, but the data is stored only in the current browser and device.

+The app also uses `localStorage` to remember the selected language preference.

 ## Current Status

-The app is functional and includes application creation, persistent storage, filtering, search, responsive styling, and component-based organization.
+The app is functional and includes application creation, persistent storage, filtering, search, sorting, translated English/Spanish UI, responsive styling, Vercel deployment, and component-based organization.